reddit/baseplate.py/docs/cli/serve.rst

-   This will turn on `Gevent's monitoring thread`_ and report events indicating that Gevent detects the main event loop was blocked by a greenlet for longer than the given timespan.
+   This will turn on `Gevent's monitoring thread`_ and report events indicating that Gevent detects the main event loop was blocked by a greenlet for longer than the given time span.
 This can indicate excessive CPU usage causing event loop starvation or the use of non-patched blocking IO calls.
 More detailed information, including stack traces, is also printed to the logging system.

    Each instance of the hub being blocked will be reported as a :py:class:`~baseplate.lib.metrics.Timer` measuring the duration of the blockage.